Best-ways-to-digitize-photos-feature

 There are countless online services that can digitize your photos for you.
 These services work by having you mail in your old photographs so that the company can digitize them.

-Photo digitization services often give you the best results because they have access to more expensive, and more powerful, photo scanners.
+Photo digitization services often deliver the best results because they have access to more expensive, more powerful photo scanners.

 How to digitize large photos?

 There are two easy ways to digitize large photos.
-The fastest way is to contact a scanning service that has access to a larger commercial scanner that can handle big photos.
+The fastest way is to contact a scanning service that has access to a larger commercial scanner that can handle large images.

 You can also scan individual sections of your large photograph and then use photo editing software, like Photoshop, to stitch the images together like you would a panorama.